dvrpc/regional-rail-equity/README.md

 ## Generate Analysis Summary

-Generates a spreadsheet with different tabs for each scenario and timeframe
+Generates a spreadsheet with different tabs for each scenario and timeframe.
+Also generates a station-level ridership summary.

 ```
 make analysis